cawilliamson/ansible-gpdpocket/README.md

 ###### Bootstrap Installed System

-In order to install my Ansible playbooks please complete the following steps:
+In order to install my Ansible playbooks on an existing install (e.g. one which you've set up with the `nomodeset fbcon=rotate:1` kernel parameters) please complete the following steps:

 1. Start by downloading the latest ZIP of my ansible playbooks from:
     https://github.com/cawilliamson/ansible-gpdpocket/archive/master.zip